claygilk/awk/README.md

 The previous example demonstrates what I think `awk` does best: manipulating delimited data into a similar but different format.
 However you might find yourself needing to do more with awk.

-In the next example script (`homes-2.awk`) we will see how we can use `awk` to generate aggregated values from our data.
+In the next example script (`homes-2.awk`) we will see how we can use `awk` to calculate aggregated values from our data.
 This script will process the `homes.csv` file and generate a new file that shows the average house price when grouping by the number of rooms.

 Here is the script: